 Baseline: Full local source code.
 Standard tools (grep, file, read, etc.).
 No MCP.

-Sourcegraph MCP-augmented: Source code isn’t there.
+Sourcegraph MCP-augmented: Source code isn't there.
 The agent gets 13 Sourcegraph MCP tools (semantic search, symbol resolution, dependency tracing, cross-repo navigation, etc.) and has to use them to find what it needs.
-To make this work, I mirrored all benchmark repos to a GitHub organization at pinned commits (~180 mirrors), so Sourcegraph indexes the exact version each task targets (it took me an embarrassingly long time to realize this would be necessary to have valid comparison results and initially I was just pointing the tools to the repo HEAD; it took trace detective work to realize my mistake).
+To make this work, I mirrored all benchmark repos to a GitHub organization at pinned commits (~180 mirrors), so Sourcegraph indexes the exact version each task targets (it took me an embarrassingly long time to realize this would be necessary to have valid comparison results and initially I was just pointing the tools to the repo HEAD; it took trace detective work to realize my mistake)

 Giving the baseline agent access to all code locally makes this a conservative test.
-In real enterprise settings, the agent wouldn’t have full local access to every relevant repo or the entire tens of millions of lines of a monolithic monster.
+In real enterprise settings, the agent wouldn't have full local access to every relevant repo or the entire tens of millions of lines of a monolithic monster.
 But this benchmark tests whether differences in context-retrieval approaches, given access to the same information, affect SDLC task outcomes.
-A future post will cover tasks that a baseline agent just can’t do at all without the Sourcegraph MCP.
-Though I also found examples where local tools were insufficient, even with all the local code available, and the tasks were only possible with these retrieval tools.
+A future post will cover tasks that a baseline agent can't do at all without the Sourcegraph MCP.
+Though I also found examples where local tools were insufficient, even with all the local code available.
+The tasks were only possible with these retrieval tools.
 A little later, I show examples of agents without these tools getting lost in massive codebases like Kubernetes or confused about refactoring in Java repos.

 Most of CSB-SDLC and all of CSB-Org's tasks are original and not pulled from an existing benchmark.
 However, each one is grounded in a real repository at a pinned commit, targeting a real development scenario pulled from GitHub issues, PRs, and codebase analysis.
 I designed the CSB-Org tasks using a custom use-case registry and artifact-evaluation setup for cross-repository code intelligence; check out the technical report for more details on the 'direct' SWE-bench-style verifier mode for code modifications vs. an 'artifact' answer.json approach.